BHCharlton/Pewlett_Hackard_Analysis/README.md

 * There are 1, 149 employees who would be eligible to assist in the mentorship program

 ## Summary
 It is important to plan ahead for the upcoming "silver tsunami" that Pewlett Hackard will be soon faced with.
 The workforce is strained right now, and it may be difficult to find enough qualified candidates to assume all the roles that will need to be filled in order to keep business running efficiently.
-But not every retiree is simply going to be walking out the same day, and there will be many experienced senior staffers over the next couple of years that should be able to help train those who are looking to move up within the company as well as new employees who are just beginning with Pewlett Hackard.
+But not every retiree is simply going to be walking out the same day, and there will be many experienced senior staffers over the next couple of years that should be able to help train those who are looking to move up within the company as well as the next generation of employees who are just beginning with Pewlett Hackard.